-Chabad Piazza Bologna operates an information hotline, email and website www.JewishRome.com with the full listing of Shuls, Kosher places and hotels in proximity of shuls.
+Chabad Piazza Bologna operates an information hotline, email and website www.JewishRome.com with the full listing of Shuls, Kosher places, and hotels in the proximity of shuls.

 There are three areas that we advise you to stay when coming to Rome:

-2) Shopping area close to the Termini train station and Piazza Repubblica where there is a Ashkenazi shul with a Shacharit minyan.
+2) Shopping area close to the Termini train station and Piazza Repubblica where there is a Ashkenazi shul with daily minyan for Shacharit.

 3) Jewish area of Piazza Bologna where we are located, with shuls with daily service, a Kosher bakery, restaurants and stores.

-Please visit the page to see the options of either eating at a restaurant, ordering meals or being hosted by Chabad or a family.
+Please visit the page to see the options of Shabbat meals at Chabad, a restaurant, ordering meals or being hosted by a family.

 On Pesach Chabad organizes the Pesach Seders and the meals on the last days of Pesach, during the week there are Kosher for Passover places open, for more info please see Pesach in Rome .